-When we first introduced The Graph in July of last year, we shared our vision of building a decentralized indexing protocol for Web3.
-The team has been hard at work and today I’m excited to share the design of the first version of The Graph's decentralized network in detail.
+When we first introduced The Graph in July of 2018, we shared our vision of building a decentralized indexing protocol for Web3.
+The team has been hard at work and today I’m excited to share the design of the first version of The Graph Network in detail.
 The Graph Network is core infrastructure for Web3—a necessary component for delivering decentralized applications with consumer-grade performance.

 For this post, I assume some prior familiarity with The Graph.
 If you’ve never heard of The Graph, a great place to start is our announcement post, our docs, or several great posts from our community.